Weather It Together: Disaster Response & Recovery for Historic Communities

-The MHT Capital Grant Program is not offering emergency grants at the present time.
-Please check the MHT Capital Grants web page for updates on availability of funding.
+The Historic Preservation Capital Grant Program is not offering emergency grants at the present time.
+Please check the program web page for updates on availabilityof funding.

 Links to Other Resources

-- Treatment of Flood-Damaged Older and Historic Buildings (National Trust)
+- Treatment of Flood-Damaged Older and Historic Buildings (National Trust for Historic Preservation)

-- Tips for Drying Out a Water-Damaged Building (North Carolina SHPO)
+- Tips for Drying Out a Water-Damaged Building (North Carolina State Historic Preservation Office)